racheltasolyi/rachels-discord-bot/README.md

 8. Make sure Admin's User ID is saved in the repo's folder in a file called "admin.txt"
 9. Install Python if necessary
 10. Install Prettier if necessary (might already be in node_modules, need to check)
     - Open "Extensions" tab on the sidebar (symbol that looks like tetris squares)
     - Find and install "Prettier - Code formatter"
     - `CTRL`+`,` to open Settings on Windows or Linux
     - Search for "Editor: Default Formatter" and select "Prettier - Code formatter" from the dropdown
     - Search for "Editor: Format On Save" and turn on
     - To apply Prettier to current file, Save
       - Or `CTRL`+`Shift`+`P` to open the command palette on Windows, then select "Format Document"
-10. In the terminal, run `install discord`, `pip install easy-pil`, and `pip install asyncpraw` if necessary (add ` --user` at the end if you run into any permissions issues)
+11. In the terminal, run `install discord`, `pip install easy-pil`, and `pip install asyncpraw` if necessary (add ` --user` at the end if you run into any permissions issues)
+    - If asyncpraw is outdated, run `pip install --upgrade https://github.com/praw-dev/asyncpraw/archive/master.zip` to update to latest version

 ## Steps to Push New Changes to Current Branch